 The inverter is provided with a sensing circuit which can detect transient overload conditions, sustained overloads and short circuits.
 The sensing circuit initiates ‘current limit’ which causes the static switch of the inverter to transfer the critical load to the static bypass switch in the emergency alternate line without interruption to the load.

-The bypass logic will automatically initate a retransfer of the load from the bypass alternate line, synchronised, without a break back to the inverter once the inverter and reference power source are within the predetermined limits.
+The bypass logic will automatically initiate a retransfer of the load from the bypass alternate line, synchronised, without a break.
+Power returns to the inverter once the inverter and reference power source are within the predetermined limits.